paul1734/Soft-Power-Index/README.md

 3. Global Engagement Sub-index:
   - Net Migration (rate) [1960-2020]
      - Includes both voluntarily migration and refugees (https://ourworldindata.org/migration-definition)
-  - Number of refugees living in the host country per 1,000 people
+  - Number of refugees moving to the host country
      - specify direct impact of refugess
            -> Refugees are included in the net migration rate; problem of endogeneity?
              - Should be manageable